saudahmed/soliver/README.md

 Please follow the given link to setup Expo Go (https://docs.expo.dev/get-started/expo-go/)

 The project works with NodeJS 18 and above.
-Please make sure through your node versioning system you are using NOdeJS 18 and above.
+Please make sure through your node versioning system you are using NodeJS 18 and above.
+Please use simulator as we are using a simple JSON server.
+Currently JSON server running cannot communicate with Android virtual device.

+Android virutal device not connecting to json-server is a known issue.
+Tried this solution (https://dsinecos.github.io/blog/How-to-call-a-locally-hosted-server-from-expo-app) but it fails to work with Expo SDK 50.

 ## 🚀 How to use